RedHatGov/ocdb/assets/src/app/assets/markdown/products/coreos-4/Overview.md

 FIPS 140-2 validation does not constitute an entire product.
 Rather, underlying cryptographic subsystems or components, such as OpenSSL and OpenSSH, are validated.

-Currently, CoreOS 4.x does not have any FIPS validations and does not use FIPS validated cryptography.
-Those features are roadmapped for a future CoreOS 4.x release.
+CoreOS 4.3+ provides FIPS validated cryptographc functions to Red Hat Openshift Container Platform via FIPS validated RHEL libraries when [properly configured](https://docs.openshift.com/container-platform/4.3/installing/installing-fips.html) before initial cluster boot.
+FIPS 140-2 validated crytpographic functions are used by critical portions of Openshift which store data, including the etcd database when encrypted and containerized workloads when configured to use the CRI-O container runtimes.

 ### USGv6 / IPv6
 CoreOS v4.x does not have any US Government IPv6 certifications.

 ### Section 508 / VPAT
 CoreOS 4.x does not currently have a VPAT document.
-This is planned for a future release.
+CoreOS is designed to provide operating system services for Openshift, which provides the primary user interfaces.
+Refer to the corresponding [Openshift overview and VPAT](https://atopathways.redhatgov.io/ato/products/openshift-container-platform-4/Overview).

 ### Configuration Guides
 A NIST National Checklist for CoreOS v4.x is currently being developed.